ConnorLinfoot/BetterChat/README.md

 * Permission to access all channels - betterchat.all.
 * Config option to set default channel.
 * Custom chat prefix per channel.
-* Custom channel commands - /<channel> <message>.
+* Custom channel commands - /\<channel\> \<message\>.
-* Remember players channels option - If they player re-logs or the server restarts/reloads the player will be on the same channel.
+* Remember players channels option - If the player re-logs or the server restarts/reloads the player will be on the same channel.
 * Fixed players been in "null" channel on reload.
 * On-the-fly channels - Easily create and manage channels without even opening the config.
-* Added a "fallback" command if the plugin fails to start
+* Added a "fallback" command if the plugin fails to start.

 #### Version 1.0
 * Initial Release.